 Where do I begin?
 Every place I visit in Bali becomes a new favourite.
 What I love most about Bali is the culture, the locals are so friendly and welcoming.
 I have spent 2 months in Bali with my partner who speaks Indonesian, which changes the experience completely.
 We arrive, pick up a bike and cruise from place to place, meeting locals and negotiating great rates for our stay.
 We never plan our trip which is one of my favourite ways to travel, although we do have a few destinations that we always visit, and you MUST add to your itinerary.
-Below are my Bali Top 5 destinations.
+These are Balis Top Destinations.

 My most recent trip was the first in which I went out to the Gili Islands.
 As soon as I arrived I fell in love, it is total paradise.
 You have Gili Trawangan, Gili Meno and Gili Air to choose from.
 We stayed in Gili Air which is one of the quieter islands.
 We spent our days watching the sunrise, snorkelling, relaxing on the beach, drinking cocktails and watching the sunset then enjoying a classic fish BBQ on the beach, total perfection.
 Gili Islands are most popular for snorkelling and scuba diving.

-I love exploring rice fields, making Ubud one of my favourite destination for that reason.
+I love exploring rice fields, which makes Ubud one of my favourite destination for that reason.
 Ubud is surrounded by verdant rice fields and stunning temples.
 What makes Ubud for me is the selection of restaurants and cafés.
-If you know me well, you know I love food, so if I destination has amazing food options that is a major tick.
+If you know me well, you know I love food, so if a destination has amazing food options that is a major tick.

 Ubud Monkey Forest

-Canguu makes my list because of the surfing, which is well suited to my level, ohhh and the food of course, so many great restaurants and beach clubs to choose from, there really is a little of something for everyone.
+Canguu makes my list because of the surfing, which is well suited to my level, ohhh and the amazing food options of course.
+There are so many great restaurants and beach clubs to choose from, there really is a little of something for everyone.
 If you visit, stay at Aston Hotel, the rooftop bar and pool are amazing! (below)